JoshMcleods/Python-Keylogger/Basic Python Keylogger/README.md

-This project is intended for educational purposes only, to improve not only my coding skills but also see how a common threat like keylogging operates.
+This keylogger is intended for educational purposes only, to improve not only my coding skills but also see how a common threat like keylogging operates.
 Unauthorized use of keyloggers is illegal and unethical.
 Always get explicit permission before running this software on any system.

 This is a basic Python keylogger that captures keystrokes and logs them to a file.
 It uses the pynput library to monitor keyboard input in real-time. and then with open to append those keyboard inputs into a txt file.